Alex Kendrall

 General Manager

 I have probably spent more of my life outdoors than indoors.
-Growing up in the Bay Area, I had ample opportunity to explore the coastal mountain ranges.
-My love of the wilderness began as an undergraduate at CSU Monterey Bay, where I volunteered with the Ventana Wilderness Alliance, clearing brush and doing trail maintenance during in the backcountry of Big Sur.
+Growing up in the Bay Area, I explored the local mountains, gaining an early appreciation for time outside.
+My love of the wilderness began as an undergraduate at CSU Monterey Bay, where I volunteered with the Ventana Wilderness Alliance clearing brush and doing trail maintenance in the backcountry of Big Sur.
 Eventually, I made my way to the Sierra Nevada, leading trips with Outward Bound, Yosemite Institute, and other organizations, earning a Master's in Environmental Studies at Prescott College along the way.
-After a five year stint in Chile climbing/backpacking extensively in the Andes, I finally followed my heart back home, and am excited to be leading a team of wilderness professionals in the Yosemite region.
+After a five year stint in Chile climbing and backpacking extensively in the Andes, I finally followed my heart back home, and am excited to be leading a team of wilderness professionals in my favorite place on earth.
 In my free time I enjoy music, chess, gardening, reading, writing, and continuing to explore the granite wonderland that is the Sierra Nevada.

 Michelle Beebe